To browse the full list of courses available by academic department, visit Courses of Instruction.

 If you have questions or comments about the new online Catalogue, please send us your feedback.

-The Geoscience Department offers courses in geology, Earth history, geochemistry, oceanography, meteorology, environmental geology, hydrology and paleontology.
-In addition to taking formal courses, most geoscience students undertake undergraduate research during their junior and/or senior year.
-Our instruction and research are strongly augmented by field data, some of which are acquired on the Colleges’ 65-foot research vessel, The William Scandling.
+The Geoscience Department offers a variety of courses spanning across areas of geology, hydrology, and atmospheric science.
+In addition to taking formal courses, most geoscience students undertake undergraduate research through independent study and honors courses or as internships.
+Our instruction and research are strongly augmented by fieldwork in the Finger Lakes region, as well as other locations around the world.
 The department offers two disciplinary majors, a B.A. and B.S., and a disciplinary minor.
-Courses in other departments designed for non-majors that do not count toward a major in that department cannot normally be counted toward a geoscience degree.
 Only two courses transferred from another institution may count toward the major unless the student has previously been matriculated at another institution.
 Only those courses in which a student has obtained a grade of C- or better will be credited toward a geoscience major or minor.
 Credit/no credit options cannot be used for departmental or cognate courses counted for the major or minor except for GEO 299 Geoscience Field Studies.
 GEO 299 may be counted twice for the major and once for the minor.

 REQUIREMENTS FOR THE MAJOR (B.A.)